DataJediAcademy/fintech_credit_risk_modelling/README.md

   - your EDA should provide insights that would enable [LendingClub](https://www.lendingclub.com/) provide better customized offerings to its customers.
 - Develop a regression model that predicts if a customer would default or not (N.B - try out different models)
 - Develop a customer risk categorization model using the FICO 5 levels rating (Poor, Fair, Good, Very Good, Exceptional) - see details on [FICO credit score range](https://www.myfico.com/credit-education/credit-scores)
-- LendingClub would like to know how knowing the prior knowledge of the FICO helps in determining if a customer would default or not
+- LendingClub would like to know how  the prior knowledge of the FICO helps in determining if a customer would default or not.
-- Can you build a model to determine a customer's FICO before he is approved a loan.
+- Can you build a model to determine a customer's FICO before he/she has a loan approved.
 (NB.
 This would be helpful to enable LendingClub enters markets that do not currently use FICO)
 - Develop a system that makes a counter loan offer to customers

 ### Deliverables
 - ML model that predicts  potential loan defaulter and assign risk level
-- counter offer for customers with medium and high risk
+- Counter offer for customers with medium to high risk
 - Exploratory data analysis pointing out valuable insight that help with targeted management of loan for already existing customers.
 - Potential biases  that may exist within the data